-$$EUW = \frac{A}{B}$$
+$$EUW = \frac{A}{E}$$

-All variables were subjected to the F test (p<0.05)analysis of variance for all parameters measured?and analyses of regression were applied to the intensities of artificial light, in which their standards were tested: linear, quadratic and cubic.
-Cotton varietiesMeans values were subjected to Scott & Knott Test, at 5% probability [16].
-Analyses of regression were performed for a better understanding of the relationships between each of the CO2 assimilation rate, transpiration of cotton leaf, stomata conductance, internal CO2 concentration in the substomatic chamber and to the intensities of artificial light, in which their standards were tested: linear, quadratic and cubic.
-Statistic program R was used for what?
-[17].
+All variables were subjected to the analysis of variance for all parameters measured.
+Means values were subjected to Scott & Knott Test [16].
+Analyses of regression were performed for a better understanding of the relationships between each of the CO2 assimilation rate, transpiration of cotton leaf, stomata conductance, internal CO2 concentration in the substomatic chamber and to the intensities of artificial light, in which their standards were tested: linear, quadratic and cubic using the.
+Sstatistic program R was used for what?[17].